itagiev/memo/README.md

 ## Memo

-Description of technologies, configs and other things that need to be memorize
+Description of technologies, configs and other things that need to be memorized